bro-maanii/bro-maanii/README.md

 ## About Me

-Hello👋 I'm Eman Ali Abbasi, a passionate software developer with a keen interest in web development and GenAI.
+Hello👋, I'm Eman Ali Abbasi, a passionate software developer with a keen interest in web development and GenAI.
 - 🌱 I’m currently learning **Python and GenAI**
 - 💬 Ask me about **Nextjs , Frontend ,Backend ,FastAPI , Streamlit and chatbots with openAI Api key**